| Are you a Retired or Former Supply Officer? The Foundation has a unique opportunity available for you!

 - Work with the Board in identifying and executing approved plans for fundraising campaigns, events and activities

-- Support the Board Chair in his/ her role as the Foundation’s primary spokesperson to the Supply Corps community, media and general public
+- Support the Board Chair in their role as the Foundation’s primary spokesperson to the Supply Corps community, media and general public

 - Assure the public image, marketing efforts, media activity and related events accurately reflect the mission